Functional equation of the $p$-adic $L$-function of Bianchi modular forms: Abstract

 \section{Abstract}

-Let $K$ be an imaginary quadratic field with class number 1, in this paper we obtain the functional equation of the $p$-adic $L$-function of: (1) a small slope $p$-stabilisation of a Bianchi modular form, and (2) a critical slope $p$-stabilisation of a Base change Bianchi modular form that is $\Sigma$-smooth.
-To treat case (2) we use $p$-adic families of Bianchi modular forms.
+Let $K$ be an imaginary quadratic field with class number 1, in this paper we obtain the functional equation of the $p$-adic $L$-function of small slope $p$-stabilised Bianchi modular forms.
+Then, using $p$-adic families of Bianchi modular forms, we extend our result to $\Sigma$-smooth base-change Bianchi modular forms.

 {}